The results are in: Upskilling is one of the largest challenges and top priorities in Nordic organizations.

 Building a learning organization with the right skilled workforce.
 That is one of the top 5 biggest challenges for organizations in the Nordics, according to Learningbank’s newest survey: Nordic Learning Trends 2020.

 Why?
-In short: Times are changing, and upskilling plays a major role when transgressing into the future of work.
+In short: Times are changing, and upskilling plays a major role when transgressing into the future of work with learning and development.

 On a global scale, only one in five employees mention they have the skills they need for their current roles and future careers.
 Furthermore, 70 percent say they have not even mastered the skills they need for their jobs today.
 On a macro level, 19 percent of skills will be irrelevant in 3 years.